studentsharma/SigmaGPT/readme.md

-This is SigmaGPT home page. only Anshu can edit this
+This is SigmaGPT home page. o